 Jaise sehraaon mein haule se chale baad-e-naseem,

-Jaise beemaar ko be-wajhe qaraar aa jaaye.
-Continue reading
+Jaise beemaar ko be-wajhe qaraar aa jaaye.”
+Continue reading “And in such myriad ways your memories come to me, as night falls”

 Kanshiram: Leader of the Dalits by Badri Narayan Published by Penguin India 2014